geeklearningio/gl-vsts-tasks-yarn/README.md

 ![cistatus](https://geeklearning.visualstudio.com/_apis/public/build/definitions/f841b266-7595-4d01-9ee1-4864cf65aa73/77/badge)

 [Yarn](https://yarnpkg.com/) is Facebook's npm alternative.
 It is the fast, reliable and secure dependency management.
 This extension brings the power of Yarn to Visual Studio Team Services Build and Release Management.
+It enables using yarn with the official npm registry or any registry you like such as Myget or [Visual Studio Team Services Package Management](https://marketplace.visualstudio.com/items?itemName=ms.feed#).

 ![GeekLearning Loves Yarn](https://github.com/geeklearningio/gl-vsts-tasks-yarn/blob/master/Extension/Screenshots/GeekLearningLovesYarn.png)